Operating Support Grant

-This program offers two years of funding for regional nonprofit arts organizations to maintain or grow their operating capacity.
+This program offers unrestricted funding for regional nonprofit arts organizations.
 This program recognizes that arts organizations with an established record of programmatic service and administrative stability should have access to funds to support their operational goals and objectives.
-In the past, the Council has awarded this grant to organizations for both general support as well as for specific capacity-building projects.

 For complete eligibility requirements, please read the guidelines.